Create long-term assets

 Every day, you have a finite amount of creative energy.
 You can allocate it to short-term assets or long-term ones.
 By default, most people create just short-term assets.
 Those become irrelevant fast.

 Instead, you want to prioritize long-term assets: blog posts, videos, courses, websites, apps,...

 If you create even a fraction of a long-term asset, you'll eventually end up with something that is greater than the sum of its parts.

 If you don't, and prioritize short-term posts, you'll just end up with a pile of parts that don't mean anything as a whole.

+Escape the post mentality.
 Be patient and strategic.
-Create 1/1000 of an asset every day.
+Create 1/1000 of a long-term asset every day.